einbergisak/Rust-Space-Game/README.md

 # Rust Space Game
 Made in Rust for an assignment for KTH course DD1337

-The player (frog in spaceship) is controlled using the arrow keys.
+The player (spaceship) is controlled using the arrow keys.
 The player will move faster if you hold down the left shift key while moving.

 Power-ups can be obtained by moving the player into them.
 They can be activated by pressing the key indicated above each power-up on the inventory HUD in the bottom left corner of the screen.